-Over 38 million COVID-19 cases have been identified globally with symptoms ranging from mild to severe.
-COVID-19 cases have been reported in the United States.
-Some cases have had history of travel from a country with ongoing COVID-19 transmission, but many have been linked to community spread.
-All United States cases have been identified through public health screening and monitoring systems.
+Over 80 million COVID-19 cases have been identified globally with symptoms ranging from mild to severe.
+COVID-19 cases have been reported in the United States, with most cases being linked to community spread.

 How do people become infected?